vikaskushwaha9oct/intstar/README.md

 1) _mcalculus_ module defines different parts of the M calculus computation model.

-2) _mlang_ module defines parsers and renderer for a human readable language representation of measurements.
+2) _mcalculus-lang_ module defines parsers and renderer for a human readable language representation of measurements.
 This includes a syntax to specify measurement sets compactly by writing common parts only once.

-3) _base_ module defines: a dsl to easily define measurements directly in kotlin, a dsl/system to pattern match over measurements, and some basic implementations of Attention and Action.
+3) _mcalculus-helper_ module defines: a dsl to easily define measurements directly in kotlin, a dsl/system to pattern match over measurements, and some basic implementations of Attention and Action.

-4) _examples_ module defines small systems illustrating usage of M calculus model and the associated machinery.
+4) _mcalculus-examples_ module defines small systems illustrating usage of M calculus model and the associated machinery.

 5) _ai_ module defines a comprehensive AI system, which can be be used to write intelligent conversational agents and decision makers.

-(WIP)
+6) _knowledge-creator_ module defines a system for creating knowledge which includes decision making recipes and concept dictionaries.

 **AI module packages:**

-1) _io_ defines switches for AI to interact with its environment.
+1) _io_ defines switches for AI to interact with its environment and other useful knowledge systems.

 2) _quantifier_ defines switches to quantify structural properties of measurement sets.
 They help us define optimization problems that the solvers should try to solve.
 Read more [here](intstar-ai/src/main/kotlin/intstar/ai/quantifier/README.md).